pypa/packaging.python.org/source/distributing.rst

 3. **(Not recommended):** Run ``python setup.py register``.
 If you don't have a user account already, a wizard will create one for you.
-This approach is covered here due to it being mentioned in other guides, but it is not recommended as it uses a plaintext HTTP connection, allowing your username and password to be intercepted during transmission.
+This approach is covered here due to it being mentioned in other guides, but it is not recommended as it may use a plaintext HTTP or unverified HTTPS connection on some Python versions, allowing your username and password to be intercepted during transmission.

 Upload your distributions